pycom/pycom-micropython-sigfox/libloragw/readme.md

 2. Components of the library
 ----------------------------

-The library is composed of 5 modules:
+The library is composed of 6 modules:

 * loragw_hal
 * loragw_reg
+* loragw_mcu
 * loragw_com
 * loragw_aux
 * loragw_radio